(All fields required)

 Professor, UC Department of Pediatrics

-Helicobacter pylori, rotavirus epidemiology, travel medicine and infectious diseases of international adoptees
+Helicobacter pylori; rotavirus epidemiology; travel medicine; infectious diseases of international adoptees

-Mary Allen Staat, MD, MPH, is director of the International Adoption Center and a member of the Infectious Disease Division at Cincinnati Children's Hospital Medical Center.
+Mary Allen Staat, MD, MPH, is director of the International Adoption Center and a member of the Division of Infectious Diseases at Cincinnati Children's Hospital Medical Center.

-Dr. Staat is a board-certified pediatrician and is also board-certified in Infectious Disease and Preventive Medicine.
-She is an associate professor of Pediatrics at the University of Cincinnati and a faculty member of the Cincinnati Children's Hospital Research Foundation.
+Dr. Staat is a board-certified pediatrician and is also board-certified in infectious disease and preventive medicine.
+She is a professor at Cincinnati Children's Hospital Medical Center within the UC Department of Pediatrics.

 MD: University of Kentucky, Lexington, Ky., 1986.